 Mosquito bionomics

-The results of a literature search for the key mosquito bionomics parameters are summarised in Appendix Table 2.
+The results of a literature search for the key mosquito bionomics parameters are summarised in Additional File Table 1.
 Data re relatively scant and those studies that were identified show An. stephensi estimates vary substantially in its native range.
 In addition, very few studies were identified within the context of Djibouti or Ethiopia.
-To account for this uncertainty a wide range of parameter distributions were used which are presented in (Appendix Figure 4A).
+To account for this uncertainty a wide range of parameter distributions were used which are presented in (Additional File Figure 4A).

 Shapefiles and grouping administrative units

 Shapefiles were provided through the humanitarian data exchange (https://data.humdata.org/dataset/ethiopia-cod-ab) at the country, 1st, 2nd and 3rd administrative unit level.
 Administrative units at the 3rd level were grouped based on their pre-existing transmission, interventions and EIP.
 Here we round prevalence to the nearest 5%, with an additional value of 1% as to capture areas with low but not negligible levels of transmission which account for much of Ethiopia.
 Interventions and treatment coverages were rounded to the nearest 20% and EIP to the nearest integer.
 This rounding allows us to substantially reduce the number of runs required, and by using approximate rather than “exact” values from the data we aim to not overstate the accuracy of our findings.
 By then grouping administrative locations by their combination of parameters, we can reduce the number of simulations required for each model run from 690 (each individual adm3 location) to 64.
-Full details of the diversity of groups are shown in Appendix Table 1.
+Full details of the diversity of groups are shown in Additional File Table 3.

-Table 1.
+Additional File Table 1.
 Mosquito parameters and values used in Latin hypercube sampling.